abdlhchrf/POINT/README.md

 # POINT:

-POINT is is an application that lets manage your appointments based on Bluetooth name broadcast .
+POINT is is an application that lets you manage your appointments based on Bluetooth name broadcast .

- Note:
+ ## Note:

 *Android 4.4 or newer is required.